rekado/soundCLI/README.md

 ## Dependencies

-- ruby (I'm using 1.9.2, but lower versions might work, too)
+- ruby (I'm using 1.9.2 and above, but lower versions might work, too.
+Ruby 1.8.7 doesn't seem to work.)

 - gstreamer bindings for ruby (gstreamer)